f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 Lab |labmodule|\.\ |labnum|\: Deploy iApp Services using the REST API
 ---------------------------------------------------------------------

-Now that the App Services iApp is installed on BIG-IP A, we can deploy a new service.
+Now that the App Services Integration iApp is installed on BIG-IP A, we can deploy a new service.
 The service in this lab will go through different iterations, we'll start with **Creating** a Basic HTTP Service, show **Modifying** the service by changing the node state, and then **Delete** the